uspki/policies/certificate-policy.md

 - Networking equipment shall turn off unused network ports and services.
 - Any network software present shall be necessary to the functioning of the equipment.
 - The CA shall establish connection with a remote workstation used to administer the CA only after successful authentication of the remote workstation at a level of assurance commensurate with that of the CA. Remote connections shall be restricted, except when:
-  - the remote connection originates from a device owned by the CA or Delegated Third Party and from a pre-approved IP address;
+  - the remote connection originates from a device owned by the CA and from a pre-approved IP address;
   - the connection is through a temporary, non-persistent and encrypted channel that is supported by multifactor authentication;
-  - only allow connections through a designated intermediary device when the devce is:
+  - only allow connections through a designated intermediary device when the device is:
     - located within the CA's network;
     - secured according to this CP; and
     - mediates the remote connection.